Answers to common queries about accounts and balances can be found below:

 My fees account is being mailed to the incorrect address.

-Students are responsible for maintaining personal address details on the student system.
+You are responsible for maintaining personal address details on the student system.
 Update your Fees address via the UCT Student Self-Service portal.
-Statements of account are sent to the home address (postal / street) if a Fee address is not specified.
+Statements of account are sent to the home address (postal) if a Fee address is not specified.

 The university does not accept responsibility for incorrect addresses or postal service deficiencies resulting in statements of account not being received.
-Students must make enquiries timeously should they not receive a statement of account.
+Make enquiries promptly if you do not receive a statement of account.

 I am not receiving a fees account and my address details are correct.